ExpressGateway/express-gateway.io/docs/faq.md

 [Glitch](https://glitch.com) is one of those.
 It lets you deploy a gateway instance in seconds for free.
 You can find a live example [here](https://glitch.com/edit/#!/express-gateway-test)

+Note: Glitch is _usually_ listening on port `3000`.
+However, this port is passed by an _environment variable_, so it could differ.
+As Express Gateway cannot use environment variables on configuration files yet, you'll need to discover the port first, and then hard code it into the `gateway.config.yml` file.

 ### Where can I get help?

 Express Gateway is a community driven and supported project.
 Check out the resources section of the website for more information on how to engage.